Tipcat-98/redditpostsgw2tipcat/README.md

 **Tale of the August Queen**, as a way to counter the difficulty of maintaining instruments in bosses with phases, a nice change would to lower the cooldown of the elite to 40 seconds or give it 2 charges. <br>
 This would allow us to have up more frequently for phases to jumpstart our instruments more easily again after losing them in phases. <br>
-A concern of this is obviously the distortion share, which is why I would only change this in PvE, but again I wish to reiterate that in the current balance of Guild Wars 2 and with the value of Signet of Humility's CC, the distortion share is not as egregious anymore. <br>
+A concern of this is obviously the distortion share, which is why I would only change this in PvE, but again, I wish to reiterate that in the current balance of Guild Wars 2 and with the value of Signet of Humility's CC, the distortion share is not as egregious anymore. <br>
 Tale of the August Queen is already a high price to pay compared to other Mesmer specs that can take Signet of Humility with a much smaller loss.

 **Might upkeep**, on boon dps Troubadour is a bit hard since the might duration on Tale of the Soulkeeper is 15 seconds when the skill has a 16-second cooldown. <br>
 This feels quite bad, and to have to invest a very small amount of boon duration to fix this feels bad. <br>
-Similarly, on Lively Lute, an 8 second might duration on a 9.6-second cooldown (plus cast time) makes it inadequate for upkeeping might. <br>
+Similarly, on Lively Lute, an 8-second might duration on a 9.6-second cooldown (plus cast time) makes it inadequate for upkeeping might. <br>
 To distinguish it from Boon Chronomancer and to give it an additional edge it would be an easy fix to change these might durations to allow it to upkeep might easily.

 **Life of the Party**, this goes hand-in-hand with Tale of the Soulkeeper, which currently gives quickness freely.